nathangrigg/arxiv2bib/index.md

 If the `--comments` option is given, error message are written in BibTeX comment fields.
-This guarantees either an `@article` or `@comment` for paper requested, in the same order as the request.
+This guarantees either an `@article` or `@comment` for each paper requested, in the same order as the request.

 ### Error codes